Best juicer of 2024 - the 10 top-rated juicers we've tried and tested

 There are probably three things that can stop juicing from becoming a habit – extensive food prep, more hassle than juice and cleaning up afterwards.
 Fortunately, these are all points that the Philips Viva Cold Press Masticating Slow Juicer can help with.
 All detachable parts are dishwasher safe, and the machine is designed to be cleaned in 90 seconds for repeat usage.
 The feeding chute is wide enough to fit a whole apple, although we found it was still better to cut up large apples as the 70mm feeding chute is not wide enough for everything.

 As with most masticating juicers we found that it performed much better when we chopped up the ingredients before juicing, because it would struggle to get through apple skin or orange pips.
-However, it's a sturdy choice that impressed us with how quiet it was during operation.
+However, it's a sturdy choice that impressed us during testing with how quiet it was when operating.
 Our juice had a higher pulp content than most, but it was low in froth because of the slow speeds when juicing.

 This juicer isn't too expensive given that it's a masticating juicer with a sturdy design.
 The footprint is also not too expansive, which is great news for smaller kitchens.
 The Philips Viva Cold Press Masticating Slow Juicer also comes with a container that can fit up to a litre of juice, but the pulp collector is a little on the small side.
 We found that the pulp was a little damp on testing, but the 80% extraction claim generally holds true.

-Read our full Philips Viva Collection Masticating Juicer review.
+Our Philips Viva Collection Masticating Juicer review has the full details.

 Image of Kuvings juicerproduct badge